Bella d'estate

 The song was also recorded by Mango in Spanish with the title "Flor de verano", included in the Spanish version of the album titled Ahora.

-In 2008 the a cappella group Neri per Caso released a cover version featuring the same Mango, as their second single from the album Angoli Diversi.
+In 2008 the a cappella group Neri per Caso released a cover version, featuring Mango himself, as their second single from the album Angoli Diversi.
 In August 2020 Mika released a version of the song featuring Michele Bravi.
 The same year Tiziano Ferro included a cover of the song in the album Accetto miracoli: l'esperienza degli altri; a videoclip was released in August 2021.